ThomasBurleson/angularjs-gsTimelines/docs/dsl/README.md

 Reference values for complex selectors (e.g. `#details > #info`) are cached for subsequent step usages.

+### Additional APIS

 The DSL above is based on usages and API of  GSAP (GreenSock Animation Platform).

-An important consideration to note is the the GSAP developer(s) have been publishing Flash Animation code since for > 10 years and its Javascript equivalents for > 3 years.
+> An important consideration to note is the the GSAP developer(s) have been publishing Flash Animation code since for &gt; 10 years and its Javascript equivalents for &gt; 3 years.
 The API will is well thought and is based on real-world validation from tens-of-thousands of developers and designers.

-### Additional APIS

 The Polymer WebAnimations API must be reviewed and studied to identify parity and mismatches of functionality/features.